huggingface/text-generation-inference/README.md

 </a>

 A Rust, Python and gRPC server for text generation inference.
-Used in production at [Hugging Face](https://huggingface.co) to power Hugging Chat, the Inference API and Inference Endpoint.
+Used in production at [Hugging Face](https://huggingface.co) to power Hugging Chat, the Inference API and Inference Endpoints.

 </div>